 The remainder of this paper is organized as follows.
-Section II briefly presents the Rule-Based Evolutionary Algorithms, discusses the main characteristics of Michigan and Pittsburghstyle LCSs, introduces accuracy-based LCSs (focusing on UCS) and reviews some of the Michigan-style LFCS proposed in the literature.
+Section II briefly presents the Rule-Based Evolutionary Algorithms, discusses the main characteristics of Michigan and Pittsburgh-style LCSs, introduces accuracy-based LCSs (focusing on UCS) and reviews some of the Michigan-style LFCS proposed in the literature.
 Section III gives a detailed description of the proposed Fuzzy-UCS algorithm.
-The next section analyzes the limitations that a linguistic representation may impose, and compares three inference schemes proposed in Fuzzy-UCS.
+The Section II analyzes the limitations that a linguistic representation may impose, and compares three inference schemes proposed in Fuzzy-UCS.
 Section V makes an extensive comparison of the Fuzzy-UCS representation with a set of GFRBS and general-purpose machine learning techniques, analyzing the differences between the learners in terms of test performance and interpretability of the models.
 Section VI exploits the on-line architecture of Fuzzy-UCS to mine a large data set, the 1999 KDD Cup intrusion detection data set.
-Finally, Sect.
-VII gives a summary of the work and future lines of research.
+Finally, Section VII gives a summary of the work and future lines of research.

 II.
-FRAMEWORK: ON-LINE ACCURACY-BASED LCSs
+Framework: On-Line Accuracy-Based LCSs